CathieNova/Chloe-Chan-Discord-Bot/src/Commands/SlashCommands/FunCommands.md

 - Some commands contain an optional option to only show it for the person using the command.
 - CHOICE - Replace this with the actual choice in the selection menu.
 - X - Replace this with a number of your choosing.
+- TAGS - Replace this with 1 or more Tags, seperated with Comma.

 ## 💻 Commands